 Individual major investments such as that by Historic Royal Palaces in Hillsborough Castle and Gardens will see substantial economic beneﬁt in jobs created directly and indirectly, and through visitor spend spreading through the village and wider area, it’s anticipated that this will bring an additional 200,000 new visitors per annum to the City.

-The table below shows that within the UK, only NI recorded any material level of growth in hotel bedroom and bed-space occupancy rates when comparing 2016 to 2015.
-(Source: The Research Solution)
+The table below shows that within the UK, only NI recorded any material level of growth in hotel bedroom and bed-space occupancy rates when comparing 2016 to 2015 (Source: The Research Solution).
+2018 figures taken from VisitBritain United Kingdom Occupancy Survey (Surviced Accommodation Summary Report June 2018).

 Hotel Bedroom Demand Comparison